Be ready for sex whenever you're in the mood

 ExtenZe contains several active ingredients, some of which may affect certain aspects of your sexual health and performance, including:

 • Pregnenolone.
-Pregnenolone is also a precursor hormone that’s used by your body to create testosterone, estrogen and other hormones.
-It’s often marketed for its supposed ability to increase other hormone levels, although research on this topic is mixed.
+Pregnenolone is also a precursor hormone used by your body to create testosterone, estrogen, and other hormones.
+It’s often marketed for its purported ability to increase other hormone levels, although research on this topic is mixed.

 • Yohimbe.
 Yohimbe is a natural ingredient made from the bark of a tree native to central and western Africa.
-It contains the ingredient yohimbine, which is often promoted as an athletic performance booster.
-This ingredient has been associated with several serious side effects, including heart attacks and seizures.
-In the US, marketing products that contain yohimbine as a treatment for ED without approval from the FDA (which ExtenZe has yet to receive) is illegal.
+In the United States, marketing products that contain yohimbine as a treatment for ED without approval from the FDA (which ExtenZe has yet to receive) is illegal.

-• Tribulus.
-Tribulus is another herbal ingredient.
-It’s often used in male enhancement and fitness supplements due to its supposed benefits for building muscle mass and boosting testosterone levels.
-Although some research has shown that tribulus may increase testosterone levels when it’s used with other ingredients, there’s very little research into its effects on its own or in ExtenZe.
+• Tribulus terrestris.
+Tribulus terrestris is another herbal ingredient.
+It’s often used in male enhancement and fitness supplements due to its supposed benefits, like building muscle mass and boosting testosterone levels

 • L-arginine.
-L-arginine is an amino acid that’s marketed as a natural option for improving blood flow.
-Research suggests that l-arginine, when used with other ingredients, may be effective at improving sexual function in men with ED.
+L-arginine is an amino acid marketed as a natural option for improving blood flow.
+Some research suggests that L-arginine may improve mild or moderate ED in 1,500 to 5,000 mg dosages.
+It’s unclear how much L-arginine is in ExtenZe.

-Over the years, the Food and Drug Administration (FDA) has investigated ExtenZe pills several times and found that ExtenZe products sometimes contain unlabeled ingredients.
+Over the years, the Food and Drug Administration has investigated ExtenZe pills several times and found that ExtenZe products sometimes contain unlisted ingredients.

-In 2018, the FDA announced that ExtenZe Plus pills contain sildenafil, a medication that’s used to erectile dysfunction and the active ingredient in Viagra®.
+Back in 2018, the FDA announced that ExtenZe Plus pills contain sildenafil, a prescription medication for ED and the active ingredient in Viagra.

-Unlabeled ingredients are a major safety issue, as they can cause interactions when used with certain medications and other products.
+Unlabeled ingredients are a major safety issue, as they can cause interactions with certain medications and other products.

 According to the FDA, the unlabeled sildenafil found in ExtenZe Plus may “interact with nitrates found in some prescription drugs” and “may lower blood pressure to dangerous levels.”

-So, since some ExtenZe products contain unlabeled sildenafil, does ExtenZe work like Viagra in your body?
-Not necessarily.
+Does ExtenZe work like Viagra in your body?

-Because these ingredients are included illicitly, they’re often manufactured inexpensively outside the United States in facilities that are far from ideal.
-These ingredients may be tainted, produced poorly or dosed incorrectly, posing extra risks if they’re consumed.
+Because these ingredients are included illicitly, they’re often manufactured inexpensively outside the United States in facilities far from ideal.
+These ingredients may be tainted, poorly produced, or dosed incorrectly, posing extra risks if consumed.

 ExtenZe is a Supplement, Not a Medication

-This process helps to ensure that medications are both safe and effective before they’re made available to the public.
+This process helps ensure that medications are safe and effective before they’re made available to the public.

-But ExtenZe is a supplement, not a medication, and supplements don’t have to go through the same types of rigorous testing as the type of medication you’d receive from your doctor.
+ExtenZe is a supplement, not a medication, and supplements don’t have to go through the same rigorous testing as medications you get from a healthcare professional.

-This means that the “natural” ingredients used in ExtenZe may not be thoroughly tested for safety, and may be harmful when they’re misused or consumed in excessive quantities.
+This means that the “natural” ingredients used in ExtenZe may not have been thoroughly tested for safety and may be harmful when misused or consumed in excessive quantities.

-Despite its “natural” formula, some of the ingredients used in ExtenZe may cause side effects, including serious ones.
-These include:
+Despite its “natural” formula, some of the ingredients used in ExtenZe may cause side effects, including serious ones like

-• Cardiovascular and neurological issues such as heart attacks and seizures, which are associated with yohimbe extract
+• Heart and neurological issues (e.g., heart attacks and seizures)

 • Tachycardia (rapid heartbeat) or hypertension (elevated blood pressure)